 Some apartment developers have taken over failed condominium projects.
-Others have benefited from falling prices for low-rise construction materials like lumber and dry wall.
+Others have benefited from falling prices for low-rise construction materials like lumber and drywall.

 Given the time needed to entitle and finance multifamily projects, many of the apartments started this spring have been in the works for a year or more and were conceived before unsold condominiums flooded the rental markets in places like South Florida and Las Vegas.

-Fears of a softening rental markets and an overall housing recession drove permits for new multifamily projects down in each of the first four months of this year, to reach a seasonally adjusted annual rate of 332,000 in April, compared to 411,000 the year before.
+Fears of a softening rental market and an overall housing recession drove permits for new multifamily projects down in each of the first four months of this year, to reach a seasonally adjusted annual rate of 332,000 in April, compared to 411,000 the year before.